Bayt-al-Hikmah/Laravel/Workshop4/Workshop4.md

 - Upload and manage files.
 - Work with settings files (`.env`) and project configuration (`config/filesystems.php`).
 - Understand middleware and Providers.
-- Implement testing and unit tests to ensure code quality.

 ## Upload and Manage Files Efficiently
 ### Introduction